danirus/sphinx-nefertiti/docs/source/users-guide/customization/footer-links.rst

 Rebuild the theme
 =================

-With all the previous changes in place, save the content, clean up the build directory, build it and serve it again:
+With the previous changes in place, save the content, clean, build and serve your project again:

 .. code-block:: shell